Neural Development

 New cards

-<p>7 Major inductive signaling pathways in vertebrate embryos</p>
+<p>7 types of major inductive signaling pathways in vertebrate embryos</p>

 1. Roofplate

-2. Retionic Acid
+2. Retinoic Acid

 3. Fibroblast Growth Factor (FGF)

-4. Bone morphogenetic Protein (BMP)
+4. Bone Morphogenetic Protein (BMP)

-5. Noncanonical Wnt
+5. Noncanomical Wnt

-6. Canonical Wnt
+6. Canomical Wnt

-7. Sonic Hedgehog (Shh)
+7. Sonic Hedgehod (Shh)

 New cards

-Figure 22.5- Major inductive signaling pathways in vertebrate embryos. (
+Figure 22.5- Major inductive signaling pathways in vertebrate embryos.

 A) The embryonic notochord, floorplate, and neural ectoderm, as well as adjacent tissues such as somites, produce the molecular signals that induce cell and tissue differentiation in the vertebrate embryo.
 (B–G) Schematics of ligands, receptors, and primary intracellular signaling molecules for retinoic acid (RA); members of the FGF and TGF-â (BMP) superfamilies of peptide hormones; the Wnt family of signals; and Sonic hedgehog (Shh).
 Each of these pathways contributes to the initial establishment of the neural ectoderm, as well as to the subsequent differentiation of distinct classes of neurons and glia throughout the brain.